scorpiozj/ios5ptl/README.md

-ios5ptl
+ios ptl
 =======

-note of ios5 push the limit
+note of ios push the limit

 It includes the projects following the book and my notes.